marcosbenicio/marcosbenicio.github.io/README.md

 # marcosbenicio.github.io

-The tamplate used in my blog is from [brendanhasz/github-io-blog-template](https://github.com/brendanhasz/github-io-blog-template)
+The template used in my blog is from [brendanhasz/github-io-blog-template](https://github.com/brendanhasz/github-io-blog-template)